 - 1 cup pasta sauce, more or less, to taste

-- 16 ounces firm tofu, drained and dried
+- 16 ounces tofu, drained, and pressed for about 20 minutes

 - 1/4 cup pine nuts, toasted

-- 4 large leaves of Swiss chard, blanched and torn, stems cut into pieces
+- 4 large leaves of Swiss chard, blanched and torn (liquid squeezed out), stems cut into pieces

 - 3 tablespoons olive oil, plus one tablespoon

 - 1 teaspoon ground black pepper

 - 6 tablespoons breadcrumbs, divided